-- ...ensure the involvement of persons affected by mental ill-health and their carers when deciding on what services are required (e.g. supported housing, contacts with social workers...) and how these should be provided. - ...take a holistic approach and take the entire situation of the patient into account. - ...work with the other health professionals involved in order to ensure coordination and integration of care.
+- ...ensure the involvement of patients and their carers when deciding on what services are required (e.g. supported housing, contacts with social workers...) and how these should be provided. - ...take a holistic approach and take the entire situation of the patient into account. - ...work with the other health professionals involved in order to ensure coordination and integration of care.

-Health insurances should...
+Health insurances should....

-- ...ensure equal priority to physical and mental health in relation to resources, reimbursement of the best and most appropriate treatment and care.
+- ...ensure equal priority to physical and mental health in relation to reimbursement of the best and most appropriate treatment and care.
 Mental health remains under-resourced across the EU. - ...recognise that prejudice plays a significant part in decisions that relate to reimbursement of mental health treatment and care.
 The coverage in this area is much less that the coverage for - physical health conditions.
-This holds true for medical interventions and treatment as well as for psychotherapy, counselling, peer support and other forms of treatment. - ...address the lack of parity of esteem between physical and mental health as a matter of urgency, also in view of the fact that there is increasing evidence that the return on investment is highest in the field of psychiatry.
+This holds true for medical interventions and treatment as well as for psychotherapy, counselling, peer support and other forms of treatment.

+• ...address the lack of parity of esteem between physical and mental health as a matter of urgency, also in view of the fact that there is increasing evidence that the return on investment is highest in the field of psychiatry.

-Primary and secondary schools should...
+Medical schools should...

-- ...aim to ensure a holistic approach in health care training and education curricula, both those aimed at medical students as well as those targeting retraining and lifelong learning curricula.
-Aim to stimulate an open mindset, in order for health professionals to take the views of persons affected by mental ill-health into account and be open to the concept of shared decision making and patient-centredness. - Persons affected by mental ill-health can be involved in education with respect to shared decision making and patient-centred care, which is useful for medical students and health professionals on the one hand side as well helpful to empowering persons affected by mental illhealth on the other.
+- ...aim to ensure a holistic approach in medical training and education curricula, both those aimed at medical students as well as those targeting retraining and life-long learning curricula. aim to stimulate an open mindset, in order for health professionals to take the views of patients into account and be open to the concept of shared decision making and patientcentredness. - Patients can be involved in education with respect to shared decision making and patient-centred care, which is useful for medical students and health professionals on the one hand side as well helpful to empowering patients on the other.